-EVALUATIONS - FACULTY EMPLOYEES
+EVALUATIONS -CURRICULUM FACULTY EMPLOYEES

 - I. Using the evaluation document entitled "Performance Enhancement Plan Faculty Employee" (PEP), each full-time faculty employee shall be evaluated annually.
-The evaluation process provides opportunity for self-assessment by instructors, for evaluation by students, for observation of classroom instruction and online courses and for assessment by division deans with review by the senior instructional officer. - II.
+The evaluation process provides opportunity for self-assessment by instructors, for evaluation by students, for observation of classroom instruction and online courses and for assessment by division chair/dean with review by the senior instructional officer. - II.
 Full-time faculty are required to complete the self-assessment section of the PEP and to forward this section to the member's supervisor.
 This assessment is based upon the employee's performance during the last twelve (12) months.
-The employee shall also complete the his/her assessment of the supervisor's performance form which is forwarded to the faculty member's supervisor's supervisor. - III.
-In the middle of each semester, student evaluations of both full-time and parttime faculty employees are conducted for coursework, including laboratory and clinical experiences.
-All new employees and any employees identified by their dean and/or the Vice President of Instruction as needing improvement are evaluated by students in all courses/sections.
-All other employees who have taught more than one year with satisfactory performance ratings are evaluated by students in a minimum of one course per semester as mutually agreed upon by the dean and faculty member.
-The dean and/or faculty member may add more courses, if desired. - IV.
-When the courses have been identified for student evaluations, assistants prepare labels for the evaluation packets and forward them to the Vice President of Instruction or designee.
-Evaluation packets are prepared in the senior instructional officer's office and forwarded to each assistant for distribution to faculty members.
-The faculty members read the prepared script in each class selected for evaluation and offer no further comment.
-A student is appointed by the faculty member to distribute/collect forms and return the packet immediately to the division assistant.
-The faculty member must leave the classroom during this evaluation process.
-The assistants scan the forms, print appropriate summary reports, submit the reports to their respective division dean, and the dean provides each faculty member with the results soon after evaluations have been conducted.
-For full-time faculty, this summary becomes part of the PEP and is discussed by the faculty member and the department chair at the review conference.

-V. Each faculty member will be observed in the classroom, laboratory, or clinical setting at least once each year.
-This observation may be conducted by the division chair and/or division dean or, if requested by the faculty member and approved by the dean, a peer colleague.
-With the approval of the dean, a faculty member may elect to submit a video recording of a class for review.
+The employee shall also complete his/her assessment of the supervisor's performance form which is forwarded to the faculty member's supervisor's supervisor. - III.
+Following the deadline for students to withdraw from a course in a given semester, evaluations by students are conducted for both full-time and part-time faculty employees.
+These evaluations encompass class, laboratory, and clinical experiences.
+All courses and sections will be evaluated by students. - IV.
+Upon the conclusion of the course evaluation period and submission of final grades, faculty employees will be able to access their evaluation results by logging into the CES tool.
+In addition, their respective chairs/directors and deans can review the evaluation outcomes.
+For full-time faculty, this will be discussed during the review conference between the faculty member and the department chair/dean and a summary will be incorporated into the Performance Evaluation Plan (PEP). - V. Each full-time faculty member will be observed in the classroom, laboratory, or clinical setting at least once each year.
+This observation may be conducted by the division chair and/or division dean or, if approved by the dean, a peer colleague.
+Each part-time faculty member will be observed in the classroom, laboratory, or clinical setting during the first semester of teaching and as deemed appropriate by lead instructor/chair/dean thereafter.
+This observation may be conducted by the lead instructor and/or division chair.
 A summary of the review of classroom instruction is prepared by the reviewer and shared with the faculty member.
 The time for the observation will be arranged with the instructor; however, other observations may occur at any time.
-For full-time faculty, the summary becomes a part of the PEP and is discussed by the instructor and the department chair at the review conference.
+For full-time faculty, the summary becomes a part of the PEP and is discussed by the instructor and the department chair/dean at the review conference.
+For part-time faculty, the classroom observation will be housed within the division.

 VI.
-The department chair or division dean shall complete the formal evaluation summary and hold a review conference with the faculty member.
-The self-assessment of the instructor, the summary of student evaluations, the summary of the observation of classroom instruction, and the chair's or dean's evaluation summary are considered when the department chair and the instructor meet to discuss performance, the attainment of goals for the previous year, and to set goals for the upcoming year.
-Any instructor whose performance is judged to need improvement shall be so informed at this time.
-In such cases, the instructor will be responsible for preparing a plan and timeframe for improvement and submitting these for administrative approval.
+The department chair or division dean shall complete the PEP and hold a review conference with the full-time faculty member.
+The self-assessment of the instructor, the summary of student evaluations, the summary of the observation of classroom instruction, and the chair's or dean's evaluation summary are considered when the department chair/dean and the instructor meet to discuss performance, the attainment of goals for the previous year, and to set goals for the upcoming year.
+Any instructor whose performance is judged to need improvement shall be informed at this time.
 Signatures on the professional enhancement plan are obtained and an opportunity to request a review with the next level administrator is presented.

-The division dean will forward the individual's performance enhancement plan to the Vice President of Instruction.
-Upon review, the Vice President of Instruction forwards the evaluation document to the President.
+The division dean will approve the individual's performance enhancement plan which routes to the Vice President of Instruction.

 VII.
-The President shall review all employees' evaluation.
-Subsequent to this review, the President shall forward the employee's PEP to the Human Resources Office.
+Upon arrival of the Vice President, the employee's PEP is forwarded to the Executive Director of Human Resources.
 A copy of the individual's plan with all signatures shall be filed in the employee's permanent personnel file.